-We are a "smaller reporting company" and we cannot be certain whether the reduced requirements applicable to smaller reporting companies will make our ordinary shares less attractive to investors.
+We are a "smaller reporting company" and the reduced reporting requirements applicable to such companies may make our ordinary shares less attractive to investors.

-We are a "smaller reporting company" under the rules of the Securities Act and the Exchange Act.
-As a result, we may choose to take advantage of certain scaled disclosure requirements available specifically to smaller reporting companies.
-For example, we are not required to provide market risk disclosures, a contractual obligations table in our management's discussion and analysis of our financial condition and results of operations or selected financial data in our annual report.
-Additionally, as long as we continue to be a smaller reporting company, we may continue to use reduced compensation disclosure obligations, and, provided we are also a "non-accelerated filer," we will not be obligated to follow the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act.
-We will remain both (i) a smaller reporting company and "non-accelerated filer" until the last day of the fiscal year in which we have at least \$100 million in revenue and at least \$700 million in aggregate market value of ordinary shares held by non-affiliated persons and entities (known as "public float"), or, alternatively, if our revenues exceed \$100 million, (ii) a smaller reporting company until the last day of the fiscal year in which our public float was at least \$250.0 million and a "non-accelerated filer" until the last day of the fiscal year in which our public float was at least \$75.0 million (in each case, with respect to public float, as measured as of the last business day of the second quarter of such fiscal year).
+We are a "smaller reporting company" as defined in Item 10(f)(1) of Regulation S-K, which allows us to take advantage of certain scaled disclosure requirements available specifically to smaller reporting companies.
+For example, we may continue to use reduced compensation disclosure obligations, and, provided we are also a "non-accelerated filer," we will not be obligated to follow the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act.
+We will remain a smaller reporting company until the last day of the fiscal year in which we have at least \$100 million in revenue and at least \$700 million in aggregate market value of ordinary shares held by non-affiliated persons and entities (known as "public float"), or, alternatively, if our revenues exceed \$100 million, until the last day of the fiscal year in which our public float was at least \$250.0 million (in each case, with respect to public float, as measured as of the last business day of the second quarter of such fiscal year).
+For the year ended December 31, 2021, we recorded revenue of approximately \$6 million.